 Secular Album: 9/10

 I was flipping through the DC Talk songs on my Ipod this morning, and I stumbled upon this one.
 It made me smile, because I had never heard anything quite like it before.
 Our world is full of musicians, and a great quantity of them are ones that produce rap music.
 But the music of today is one that gives me the impression that my ears are on fire.
-Listening to thirty seconds of Eminem is just painful to me.
-Because his lyrics are filled with profanities and obscenities to the point where his music just sounds obnoxious to me.
+Listening to most pop music is just painful to me.
+Many are filled with profanities and obscenities, and many glorify intimacy before marriage.
 It is a very rare thing to find a song like this one.
 TobyMac, the rapper that you hear throughout the song, paints us a picture at the beginning of the song.
 He tells us about a time where he and a girl that seemed nice went out on a date.
 The specific lyric to describe it is the following:

 I took her to the Garden where